 - Start with setting up a VPN account

-- Then install the VPN software onto the device(s) you want to access Gmail in China from
+- Install the VPN software onto the device(s) you want to access Gmail on

 - Next, open the VPN software then connect to a server location where Gmail is not blocked (for example, a US-based server)

-- Once connected, you will be able to access Gmail in China
+- Once connected, you will be able to access Gmail.

 How to access Gmail in China

 The Chinese government have a “Great Firewall of China” built into the country’s internet, that allows them to control what websites China-based people can and cannot access.